-Our national heritage is one of our most valuable assets, so we take a sensitive approach to the preservation and regeneration of our built environment.
+Our national heritage is one of our most valuable assets.
+We take a sensitive approach to its preservation and regeneration.

 Alteration and Extension

 Our alteration experience covers every type of historic conservation and listed grade possible.
 From the grandest castle to the humblest greenhouse, church spires to Victorian public toilets.

 Usually it involves detailed negotiations with bodies such as English Heritage, the National Amenity Societies, Local Planning Authorities and Diocesan Advisory Committees.

 We strive to find a sensitive and appropriate solution that will meet your needs, without compromising the historic integrity of the original building.